AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 learning of the world were centered in this great city.
 The religions and philosophies of the world met here and created an intense life of thought.
 Jews, Christians, Pagans were gathered and met in intellectual conflict as nowhere else.
-It was here that **Clement**, **Origen**, and their followers exerted their best influence, and that Christianity preserved its purity for centuries.
+It was here that Clement, Origen, and their followers exerted their best influence, and that Christianity preserved its purity for centuries.

 \"The north of Africa was then crowded with rich and populous cities, and formed with Egypt the granary of the world...In no part of the